Family travel can be inherently stressful. Use these tried and true travel hacks for less aggravation and annoyance. More fun and relaxation.

 26. Backup Power

 Take some type of a power bank for charging devices on the go.
 That way you don’t have to worry about phones or tablets dying at unfortunate moments.
-When you are running around all day, a portable battery charger really comes in hand.
+When you are running around all day, a portable battery charger really comes in handy.
 You can use a power bank to charge cameras or any other electronic devices you may be toting around.

 You can get one or more small lipstick size chargers that can be thrown in a purse or backpack.
 Or, one larger family size one that can charge multiple devices at the same time, and also provide repeated charges to a range of devices without having to itself be recharged.